emarques/csp-interview-schedule-display/README.md

 # csp-interview-schedule-display
-Content Scheduling and Planning React Interview Test
+Content Scheduling and Planning (CSP) React Interview Test

 ## Scenario
 Sky wants to modernise their existing back-office systems, moving away from stand-alone monoliths and into Web based applications.
 The first thing we want to do is to provide a new way of creating, visualising and interacting with TV schedules.

 ## Test Description
 The first phase of this project consists in being able to visualize the schedule information for a given date and channel.
 To finish the first phase, we have to complete two stages.
-If you need to add more libraries, please state why on this README file.

-**We advise that you read some of the notes, further down on this document, in order to get to know which libraries were used and the commands that starts the ui and services**
+**We advise that you read the notes, further down on this document, in order to get to know which libraries were used and the commands that starts the ui and services.**

 ### First Stage – Adding Form Validation
 ----